 Creating Fun Nature Cards

 I had so much fun creating nature cards from leaves, sticks and flowers collected while out on nature walks at the parks and riverside around my neighbourhood.

 Here are a few cards I created using just leaves I picked while taking a nature walk with my niece and nephew in the park.
 It is so much fun.
-You can create lots of nature cards just from one leaf.
-In fact, it' so easy that you could also do these cards with children.
+You can create lots of nature greeting cards just from one leaf.
+In fact, it' so easy that you could definitely make these cards with children.
 Make it a day of activities starting out with collecting the materials and coming back to create these lovely handmade greeting cards.

 Then have the kids wake up refreshed from their short nap ready to play with making arts with nature supplies.

 This is just an idea you can have with your children.

 And here are the cards I made with the leaves I picked.